yuliyu123/awesome_rust_crates/README.md

 # Awesome Rust Crates
-A curated list of Rust awesome 3rd party Crates and resources for Rust developer.
+A curated list of Rust awesome crates and resources for Rust developer.

 # Crates
 ## tools